E3S Student Awards

 All applicants must:

-• Be a PhD student enrolled at a University in a E3S member country (including students that that were enrolled at a University but have defended their thesis after 1 October 2023) and be an E3S member (you will be asked to confirm the name of the National Society that you are a student member of).
+- Be a PhD student enrolled at a University in a E3S member country (including students that were enrolled at a University but have defended their thesis after 1 October 2025) and be an E3S member (you will be asked to confirm the name of the National Society that you are a student member of).

-• Submit an extended abstract (see instructions below) before the submission date explaining the need for the research, its novelty, research aims/objectives, the methods employed, data analysis, results, discussion and wider impact of the research, as well as submitting a normal abstract online in the normal way through the Eurosense website by the required deadline.
+- Submit an extended abstract (see instructions below) before the submission date explaining the need for the research, its novelty, research aims/objectives, the methods employed, data analysis, results and discussion.
+Please include a section explaining the wider impact of the research, as well as submitting a normal abstract online in the normal way through the Eurosense website by the required deadline.

-• Provide evidence of your contribution to the field of sensory and consumer science.
+- Provide a cover letter providing evidence of your contribution to the field of sensory and consumer science.
 This could include demonstration of an active contribution to the field of sensory science via your member country’s organisation, the E3S next generation group or wider in the community via outreach activities.
 This could also include evidence of strong communication skills and networking in the field.
-To be considered for the Pieter Punter award you should also include: evidence of asserting your active and autonomous character, providing your own ideas, participation in workshops/ volunteering/ contribution to research group/University/ National sensory society.
+To be considered for the Pieter Punter award you should also demonstrate evidence of asserting your active and autonomous character, providing your own ideas, participation in workshops/ volunteering/ contribution to research group/University/ National sensory society should be evidenced.

 Applications are assessed using the following weighting: